rob-blackbourn/dotnet-websockets/README.md

 higher level objects like web requests and websocket messages.
 Some business logic is applied to these higher level objects, which produce other higher level objects (like web responses or new websocket messages).
-These objects are then written to the protocol.
+These objects are then written to the protocol which are encoded to bytes.
 Finally bytes are read from the protocol which are then written to the network.

 To Summarize there is a read flow and a write flow: